hucebot/demo_record_utils/README.md

 ### HDF5 -> LeRobot

 It is possible to create a LeRobot dataset based on an HDF5 dataset, using the script `inria_franka_hdf5_to_lerobot.py`.
+It will convert the HDF5 file according to the config file in `hdf5-folder-path` (an example is provided in `<postprocess/converted>`).

 ```bash
 python inria_franka_hdf5_to_lerobot.py --hdf5-folder-path <dataset-name>_converted --hdf5-dataset-name <dataset-name>.h5 --repo_id <org>/<dataset-name>_converted --task <task-name>